-Great barbecue brisket is built by layers of flavor, and those layers start with the barbecue rub.
-Brisket rubs can be simple or complex in a wide range of barbecue styles.
-But before you start picking out a barbecue rub for your brisket, there are a few things to consider, like how much rub you need and when to apply it.
+But before you choose a barbecue rub for your brisket, there are a few things to consider, like how much rub you need and when to apply it.
 When it comes to the amount, there really is no special formula—you can put on as much rub as the meat will hold.
-First, pat dry your brisket with paper towels and then sprinkle with the rub (you don't actually have to rub it on).
+Pat dry your brisket with paper towels and then sprinkle with the rub (you don't actually have to rub it on).
 Whatever adheres to the brisket is the amount needed.

 01 of 07